ChayanK2000/ltu-project/README.md

 Similarly for Hindi, from dev.hi, we got some 30 out of 500 dev set(put in "hindi_relcl.txt").
 And on running the test.hi set(2.5k), we got 435 sentences with rel clause, and is put under "hindi_relcl_testhi.txt"

 NOTE:
 - The running of the file over all the sentences very long time.
-Like for the 2.5k sentences, it almost took around 10 minutes or so!
+Like for the 2.5k sentences, it almost took around 10 minutes or so even after running on colab!
 - regarding telugu, we did not get any good sources for the data.
 Though once we get, i think we can simply apply the same code over it using stanza and shortlist the sentences and annotate it.

+---

+### Tasks for interim

+- [ ] Mercury
+- [x] Venus
+- [x] Earth (Orbit/Moon)
+- [x] Mars
+- [ ] Jupiter